97%

 Help centre

-The graph in the Market Value section may look straightforward, but it can provide valuable information when used correctly:
+The graph in the Market Price section may look simple at first, but it can offer valuable insights when used correctly.

-If you're selling, the Market Value section can help you set a competitive price for your car by showing the lowest and highest prices for similar models.
-You can use this information to position your car within that range, ensuring it's priced attractively while accounting for its condition and features.
+If you’re selling, the Market Price section can help you set a competitive price by showing the typical low and high prices for similar cars.
+This makes it easier to position your car within that range, while factoring in its condition and features.

-The market value estimations in carVertical reports are generally accurate.
+The market price estimations in carVertical reports are generally accurate.
 However, the final price can still vary depending on factors like the condition of specific cars.

 For example, two models manufactured in the same year may have different prices because one was better cared for than the other.
 Discrepancies can also appear if a vehicle has unique features, modifications, or unreported issues.